 According to the IUPUI First Destination Survey in 2021, the average starting salary reported for School of Liberal Arts graduates was $44,206, and the median salary was $38,800.

-The national median annual wage for anthropologists was $61,910 in May 2021 (Occupational Outlook Handbook).
+The national median annual salary for anthropologists and archeologists was $61,910 in 2021 (Occupational Outlook Handbook).

 (This section is intended for informational purposes, not prediction of actual salary.)